telerik/blazor-docs/knowledge-base/calendar-disable-weekends.md

 ---
-title: Disable Weekends in Calendar
+title: Disable Weekends in the Calendar
 description: How to disable Weekends in Calendar, so the user cannot select them?
 type: how-to
 page_title: Disable Weekends in the Calendar